Skip to main content

 Carla Booker’s life was a testament to love, laughter, and service to others.
 Her memory will live on in the hearts of all who knew and loved her.

-To send flowers to the family or plant a tree in memory of Carla Booker, please visit Tribute Store
+To send flowers to the family of Carla, please visit our floral store.

 Viewing